-Nationally there is a drive to improve public sector commissioning and procurement to help transform the way we deliver our public services and deliver value for money.
+Nationally there is a drive to improve public sector commissioning and procurement to help transform the way public services and value for money are delivered.

-In common with many other local authorities, Rushmoor faces significant financial pressures over the medium-term.
+In common with many other local authorities, the Council faces significant financial pressures over the medium-term.
 Savings need to be made by using spending power innovatively and strategically.
 Understanding current spend habits and supply base, contract reviews, competition and procurement best practice will assist in delivery of savings.